[no picture yet]

 Before Sharpsburg

-From Randolph County, Alabama, he left Bowden College (GA) and was elected Lieutenant of a company raised by Captain James Aiken (later Major, Lt Colonel, Colonel of the 13th), soon Company D, at Montgomery in July 1861.
+Known by Sidney, from Randolph County, AL, he left Bowden College (GA) in June 1861 and was elected 2nd Lieutenant of Randolph Mountaineers on 19 July 1861 at Montgomery, AL, a company raised by Captain James Aiken (later Major, Lieutenant Colonel, and Colonel of the 13th), soon after Company D of the 13th Alabama Infantry.
+He was promoted to First Lieutenant in August (to date from 19 July 1861) and to Captain on 11 June 1862.

 On the Campaign